ArdaUzun-55/Sonny-1-2-in-Sonny-2017-Rework/README.md

 Just replace the AssemblyCsharp.dll and install the new apk.
 It will ask you if you want to update the game and you need to choose "yes".
 You dont need to deinstall the game.

 VERSION CHANGES
-Added Easy (1.1) and Heroic (1.375) Difficulty.
+-Added Easy (1.1) and Heroic (1.375) Difficulty.
-1.42 (22.10.2021) = Enemy nerfs in Zone1 & Default Strain now doesnt give -Physical Power instead its normal.
-Quick Strike&Suppression added into the Default Strain (Melee) but Bloodfocus& BloodFocus are moved to the other default Strain (Magic)
+-1.42 (22.10.2021) = Enemy nerfs in Zone1 & Default Strain now doesnt give -Physical Power instead its normal.
+Quick Strike&Suppression added into the Default Strain -(Melee) but Bloodfocus& BloodFocus are moved to the other default Strain (Magic)
-1.43 (26.10.2021) = Some changes.
+-1.43 (26.10.2021) = Some changes.
 (Important update)
-1.44 (28.10.2021) = Oberusel changes (buffs)
+-1.44 (28.10.2021) = Oberusel changes (buffs)
-1.45 (29.10.2021) = Bug fix
+-1.45 (29.10.2021) = Bug fix

 Suggestions/Feedbacks
 Suggestions&Feedbacks are highly welcome I love seeing comments about my mods!